 Much like the standard Greyhound, the Italian Greyhound is a cuddler who just happens to be very good at running fast.
 Unlike its cousin, though, the Italian Greyhound is more of a pet for the whole family, with a playful disposition and a personality that lends itself to spending time with big groups.

 Leonbergers might be big dogs, but don’t be fooled – these dogs are actually incredibly lazy, even if they also happen to be quite smart.
 Though these dogs definitely tend to be a cuddler, they’re also dogs who need plenty of space.
-As such, they tend to be better fitted for those first-time dog owners who have backyards and who have big families who are willing to spend time with the dog.
+As such, they tend to be better fitted for those first-time dog owners who have backyards that can be outfitted with a wireless dog fence and who have big families who are willing to spend time with the dog.

 This is absolutely going to be the most controversial entry on the list, but a mastiff can actually be a really great pet for a first-time dog owner.
 While the size of this dog breed can definitely make it hard to handle, the truth is that this is a dog that requires relatively little exercise and that is willing to put up with quite a bit.
 If you’re willing to pay for a bit of extra dog food to keep these big boys and girls fed, you’ll find yourself with an excellent companion.